|Follow PSU Track & Field:||Follow @PennStateTFXC|

 Britton closes out season with Second Team All-America honors in 60-meter hurdles

-Foster, who is a 2011 graduate, enjoyed one of the most successful careers in program history during, finishing his tenure in the Blue and White with three All-America finishes - including a pair of NCAA bronze-medal efforts - as well as four Big Ten titles.
+Foster, who is a 2011 graduate, enjoyed one of the most successful careers in program history, finishing his tenure in the Blue and White with three All-America finishes, including a pair of NCAA bronze-medal efforts - as well as four Big Ten titles.

-Over his career, Foster posted personal-best efforts of 1:46.78 in the 800 - the fourth-best performance in school history - and 2:19.60 for the 1000-meters, which stands as the third-fastest effort in the collegiate record books.
-In 2011, Foster led the Nittany Lions to their first Penn Relays Championship of America since 1987, anchoring the Penn State squad to a finishing time of 3:17.10 - which remains a Penn State record.
+Over his career, Foster posted personal-best efforts of 1:46.78 in the 800, the fourth-best performance in school history, and 2:19.60 for the 1000-meters, which stands as the fourth-fastest effort in the collegiate record books.
+In 2011, Foster led the Nittany Lions to their first Penn Relays Championship of America since 1987, anchoring the Sprint Medley Relay squad to a finishing time of 3:17.10, which remains a Penn State record.

-Foster spent the past two years working locally as a full-time intern with the Kevin Dare Foundation, before serving as the Chief of Staff for the Partners Financial Group (PFG).
+Before joining Penn State, Foster worked locally with the Kevin Dare Foundation before serving as the Chief of Staff for Partners Financial Group (PFG).
 Foster spent a year as volunteer assistant for the Nittany Lions during the 2011-12 campaign.